Tencent QQ: History

 Tencent QQ was first released in China in February 1999 under the name of OICQ ("Open ICQ", a reference to the early IM service ICQ).

 After the threat of a trademark infringement lawsuit by the AOL-owned ICQ, the product's name was changed to QQ (with "Q" and "QQ" used to imply "cute").
 The software inherited existing functions from ICQ, and additional features such as software skins, people's images, and emoticons.
 QQ was first released as a "network paging" real-time communications service.
 Other features were later added, such as chatrooms, games, personal avatars (similar to "Meego" in MSN), online storage, and Internet dating services.

 The official client runs on Microsoft Windows and a beta public version was launched for Mac OS X version 10.4.9 or newer.
 Formerly, two web versions, WebQQ (full version) and WebQQ Mini (Lite version), which made use of Ajax, were available.
 Development, support, and availability of WebQQ Mini, however, has since been discontinued.
-On 31 July 2008, Tencent released an official client for Linux, but this has not been made compatible with the Windows version and it is not capable of voice chat.
+On 31 July 2008, Tencent released an official client for Linux, but this has not been made compatible with the Windows version and it is not capable of voice calls.

 In response to competition with other instant messengers, such as Windows Live Messenger, Tencent released Tencent Messenger, which is aimed at businesses.

-Tencent QQ holds the Guinness World Record for the highest number of simultaneous online users on an instant messaging program with 210,212,085 users online on July 3, 2014.

 Membership

 In 2002, Tencent stopped its free membership registration, requiring all new members to pay a fee.
-In 2003, however, this decision was reversed due to pressure from other instant messaging services such as Windows Live Messenger and Sina UC.
+In 2003, however, this decision was reversed due to pressure from other instant messaging services such as Windows Live Messenger (WLM) and Sina UC.

 Tencent currently offers a premium membership scheme, where premium members enjoy features such as QQ mobile, ringtone downloads, and SMS sending/receiving.
 In addition, Tencent offers "Diamond" level memberships.
 Currently, there are seven diamond schemes available: